Ryushe/dotfiles/readme.md

 # Dotfiles
+A current collection of all of my dotfiles.

+NOTE: Navigate to the different subdirectories to learn more about them

-- ./setup.sh - curently handles installing req libs for my commonly used programs
+- scripts/setup_box/install_apps.sh - curently handles installing req libs for my commonly used programs
   - eg: gcc, g++, oh-my-posh, tpm (tmux install plugin)
 - ./dotfiles.sh - creates symlinks using stow (really cool)
   - dotfiles has a blacklist to keep important dirs from being touched
+- ./setup_machine.sh - currently only installs grub theme

 ## File structure
 Depending on the where the file needs to go: